Author Activity Diagrams

 Simulate and Validate Activity Diagrams

-Now that you learned how to author an activity diagram for a mobile robot following a path, you can simulate the activity diagram to visualize token flow.
+Now that you know how to author an activity diagram for a mobile robot following a path, you can simulate the activity diagram to visualize token flow.
 For more information, see Simulate, Visualize, and Validate Activity Diagrams.

 See Also